-Washington County Parks utilizes campground hosts in the campgrounds at Lake Elmo Park Reserve and St. Croix Bluffs Regional Park.
-Campground Hosts are volunteers that live in the campground, in their own camping unit, for a portion of the summer.
+Washington County Parks welcomes campground hosts in the campgrounds at Lake Elmo Park Reserve and St. Croix Bluffs Regional Park.
+Campground hosts are volunteers who live in the campground, in their own camping unit, for a portion of the summer.
 In exchange for a free campsite, they are responsible for providing information to campers, registering campers in the spring and fall, cleaning restrooms as necessary (between staff cleanings), and other related tasks.
 These positions fill quickly and may not always be available.
-If you are interested in learning more about these positions, please contact the Parks Division's Guest Services Supervisor at 651-430-8245 or email at Lori.Meyers@co.washington.mn.us.
+If you are interested in learning more about these positions, contact the Parks Division's Guest Services Supervisor at 651-430-8243 or email at: email@example.com

 Washington County Parks regularly receives requests for Eagle Scout/Silver Award volunteer projects, where a scout has identified a project to solve a problem/need in the parks.
 Below is a list of current potential projects, we also encourage scouts to present their own ideas:

 - Natural resource activities (buckthorn removal, tree planting, prairie seed collecting)

 Please spend time in a county park or facility and think about the project, discuss the project with troop leaders and parents prior to submitting the Eagle Scout Project Description Form.

 - Scout completes Eagle Scout Project Description Form and sends email to Dan.MacSwain@co.washington.mn.us.
 Response will be given within 30 business days.

 - Natural Resource Coordinator reviews and recommends projects for selection to Parks Manager.

 - Project meeting with the Natural Resource Coordinator, and (with Eagle Coach or other adult).
 Discuss project scope, required paperwork for volunteers, safety and project funding.